-Urinalysis Theory - UANL 268Learn more and register
+Urinalysis Theory - UANL 101Learn more and register

 Learners will review the clinical significance of, and the chemical tests used to detect, glucose, ketones, protein, amino acids, bile pigments, porphobilinogen, blood, nitrite and leukocytes in urine.
-Other topics covered include: urine specimen types, collection techniques, materials and procedures used for proper collection and preservation of samples, quality control measures, methodology of pregnancy tests and more.
+Other topics covered include urine specimen types, collection techniques, materials and procedures used for proper collection and preservation of samples, quality control measures, and methodology of pregnancy tests.

 This course is recognized by the Canadian Society for Medical Laboratory Science (CSMLS) as an approved refresher course